 Other reasons to avoid probate?
 Your case is a matter of public record, so forget about maintaining privacy.

-And any disgruntled hack can contest a will, but a trust challenger must go through civil court and pay all costs and fees.
+And any disgruntled hack can contest a will, but a challenger must go through civil court and pay all costs and fees.

 2. Protecting Against Creditors

 The money you bequeath to your kids or other loved ones in a will isn’t protected from any creditors they might have due to a bankruptcy, lawsuit, unpaid credit card bill, or a divorce.
 A trust walls off creditors by keeping the assets out of the name of the beneficiary.